andrewpthorp/stripe-go/README.md

 Testing
 =======

+Tests are all stubbed out.
+You can view the fixture responses in `fixtures/`.
-Tests are a WIP.
-Ideally they will not ever hit the Stripe API.
+Ideally, tests will never actually hit the Stripe API.
+To run the tests:

     script/bootstrap # Install dependencies
     script/test